-Reserve balances are an important factor in maintaining the county's current bond rating of AA1 from Moody's Investor Service and AA+ from Standard & Poors.
+Reserve balances are an important factor in maintaining the county's current bond rating of AA+ from Standard & Poors.

 Smith County Commissioners adopted a General Fund Reserve Policy that designates a reserve fund balance at a minimum level of 25% of budgeted expenditures in general fund.
 The reserve policy further dictates that fiscal year appropriations will not be greater than anticipated revenues for the current year with limited exceptions.